Smelly Chinese Food ☢️ Approach with Care!

 You’d think that something with such a potent smell and taste would surely be universally despised; however, durian is quite popular among some people, who find the taste quite enjoyable.

-The Ultimate Guide to learning fruit in Chinese Want to learn all the different kinds of fruit in Chinese?
+Learn 56 Different Fruits in Mandarin Want to learn all the different kinds of fruit in Chinese?
 Then you’ve come to the right place.
 Time to get healthy!
-What better way to get started than to fill up…
+What better way to get started than to fill up the shopping…

 Here in China, I’ve seen durian in all types and forms.
 One of its most common forms is a candy flavour.